thepixelage/craft-markasnew/README.md

-# Fresh Plugin for Craft CMS
+# Mark As New Plugin for Craft CMS

 ---